 Class Transfer Policy: In lieu of a monetary refund, students may transfer into another class, if available (and pay the difference, if any).
 Students may transfer classes only one time within the same month, transfers do not carry over to the following month.
 For classes that are full or waitlisted, in order for a transfer from full time to part time or vice versa, permission must be granted by the monitor and or instructor.

 Please note: Sequential classes are non-transferable.
 Neither refunds nor credits are given for absences that occur in the course of the month.
 A student may not make up missed classes.
 Annual fee, studio maintenance and material fees are not refundable or transferable.
-A Request for Refund Form must be completed and returned in person, by fax: (212) 541-7024 or by e-mail: email@example.com.
+A Request for Refund Form must be completed and returned in person, by fax: (212) 541-7024 or by e-mail: [email protected].

 Workshop Refund Policy: Refunds will be granted when a student submits a Request for Refund Form at least 5 business days before the start of the workshop.
 Only 75% of the workshop tuition will be refunded.
 No refunds will be given within 4 business days of a workshop.
 Materials fees are not refundable.
 Neither refunds nor credits are given for absences that occur during a workshop.
 Workshop tuition and material fees are non-transferable.

 Workshop Cancellation Policy: Workshops are subject to cancellation.
 In the event of cancellation by the League, registered workshop students will receive a 100% tuition refund.
 Workshops may be cancelled on short notice.
 No refunds are given for travel expenses in the event of workshop cancellation.
 Workshops are nontransferable.